Amir Khan (singer): Personal life

 Amir Khan's first marriage was to Zeenat, sister of the sitar player, Vilayat Khan.
-From this marriage, which eventually failed and ended in separation, he had a daughter, Farida.
+From this marriage, which eventually failed and ended in separation, he had a daughter, Femida.
 His second marriage was to Munni Bai, who gave birth to a son, Akram Ahmed.
 Around 1965, Khansaheb married Raisa Begum, daughter of the thumri singer, Mushtari Begum of Agra.
 He had expected that Munni Begum would accept the third wife; however, Munni disappeared and it is rumored that she committed suicide.
 With Raisa he had a son, Haider Amir, later called Shahbaz Khan.

 Khansahib died in a car accident in Calcutta on 13 February 1974 aged 61, and was buried at Calcutta's Gobra cemetery.